-In his last 20 starts – going back to the PLAYERS Championship in May 2018, Spieth has posted just a single top-10 finish (2018 British Open), and even that left a foul taste, as he’d blown the 54-hole lead, and barely held on to a top-10 spot with a final-round 76.
+In his last 20 starts – going back to the PLAYERS Championship in May 2018, Spieth has posted just a single top-10 finish (The 2018 Open at Carnoustie), and even that left a foul taste, as he’d blown the 54-hole lead, and barely held on to a top-10 spot with a final-round 76.

 Currently ranked 25th in the world, Spieth is projected to land somewhere around 31-33 on Sunday night.
 It will mark the first time he’s appeared outside the top-30 since Labor Day 2013, when the then young phenom – fresh off his first Tour win at the John Deere as a 19-year old, moved from No. 33 to No. 28 following a top-5 finish at the Deutsche Bank Championship in Boston.